Niels3RT/RTsd/README.md

 # ATTENTION
 This repository as well as the whole project are still works in progress.

-There is not even all information in here (yet) needed to build the device yet, let alone using it.
+There is not even all information in here (yet) needed to build the device, let alone using it.

 So please be patient :)